 According to the American Immigration Council, Oklahoma is home to 218,432 immigrants.
 The percentage of change increase of foreign born population increased by 65.8% between 2000-2013 according to the Migration Policy Institute.
 As these numbers rise, the need for English language instruction and citizenship and immigration services continues to increase.

-Statewide, literacy programs have reported increases of 40%-60% increase in services to speakers of other languages.
+Statewide, literacy programs have reported 40%-60% increase in services to speakers of other languages.
 To meet this growing need, the Oklahoma Department of Libraries, in collaboration with libraries and literacy programs in three selected communities, launched a citizenship and immigration project.

 Local literacy programs work closely with the public library to provide direction, technology assistance, and free classes or one-to-one tutoring.
 Participants may review citizenship study materials, practice listening and responding to citizenship interview questions, access online practice tests, and have guidance throughout the application process.